Welcome to today's edition of the Rush 24-7 podcast.

 It's puzzled me from the beginning.

-He's an orator, he's a speaker.
+He's a speaker.

-Ladies and gentlemen, in my real life day job, I produce motion pictures and sometimes Broadway shows.
+Ladies and gentlemen, in my real-life day job, I produce motion pictures and sometimes Broadway shows.

-I know what an orator is.
+I know what an orator is, and I know what likability is.

 I never saw it here.